2015 Stonewall Century Ride Saturday, July 18

 - Ride along beautiful Colorado State Highway 12 to Segundo and back

-- Registration fee covers 6 SAG stations (including a mid-ride lunch stop), mechanical assistance, a post-ride barbeque, t-shirt, door prizes, and more
+- Registration fee covers 7 SAG stations (including a mid-ride lunch stop), mechanical assistance, a post-ride barbeque, t-shirt and more

 - Click here for the Route And Profile map.
 Note, the route and profile are in pdf file format, which your can read using Acrobat Reader.
 (Click here to download Adobe Acrobat Reader.)

-Early registration is $60 (postmarked before June 1).
-Standard registration is $65 (postmarked between June 1 and July 30).
-Late registration - July 31 through event day - is $75.
+Early registration is $60 (postmarked before May 1).
+Standard registration is $65 (postmarked between May 1 and June 30).
+Late registration - June 30 through event day - is $75.
 This ride is a great value with lots of extras.
-You get a t-shirt, six SAG stops with food, water and sports drink (including a real lunch at the 51 mile turnaround), mechanical and SAG support, and a post-ride dinner.
+You get a t-shirt, seven SAG stops with food, water and sports drink (including a real lunch at the 51 mile turnaround), mechanical and SAG support, and a post-ride dinner.
 We are an all-volunteer effort so you are helping to raise money for our local non-profits who provide dozens of hardworking volunteers for the event.
 New in 2013 -No event jerseys this year, but we will have new, 2013 mugs from Pinon Hill Pottery at the event, and we also will have some nice prices on event jerseys from 2011 and 2012, as well as t-shirts from years past!
 Bring some extra $$ to help us clear our inventory and support our local nonprofits!